Yellow border denotes current featured 'main', which is who you'll find me on for PvE content and during downtime.

 I used to be extremely stringent on lore and to a degree I still kinda am - I still don't really engage with things that are specifically stated /not/ to exist. (which, again, lore is REALLY REALLY REALLY loose.)
-However, recent revelations have had me loosen my stance with the realization that more important than the specifics of the lore (which no one can know by heart entirely, let's be real) is thematic/narrative consistency (and being 'lore accurate' just turned me /into/ the asshole instead of filtering them out, like TSA but worse).
+However, I am of the opinion that more important than the specifics of the lore (which no one can know by heart entirely, let's be real) is thematic/narrative consistency (and being 'lore strict' just turned me /into/ the asshole instead of filtering them out.).
 That said, these citations do form the backbone references for my character(s) and might explain why I flavor a thing working one way where you might know it another.

 I generally try to avoid mentioning time, but frankly if I have to I'll use real-time analogues rather than the stupid 'haha the whole game happened in a year' time bubble.
 I use this calendar conversion post to decide what day it is.
-I also don't go by the statement that there are no language barriers in FFXIV, because... there very much are?
+I also don't go by the dev's statement that there are no language barriers in FFXIV, because... there very much are?
 Here's a source for literally everywhere where languages are relevant.

 The main sources which cover important tidbits or trivia on masse and serve as standalone repositories.

 My Canon Priority: Game MSQ/Quests > Game In-Universe Sources > Lorebooks > Dev Statements > Fanon

 A really good resource (and laughably more complete than the lorebooks) is Sounssy's Lore Compilation Index OR its more updated version, Mirke's Menagerie., which is an absolutely MASSIVE collection of lore tidbits for inspiration/function.
 I do cite certain things on my own, but I trimmed down my specific citation list a whole lot since Sounssy's kindly done the work for me.